 A Wyoming corporation may acquire its own shares and such shares so acquired shall constitute authorized but unissued shares.
 Any such share acquisition is only proper under Wyoming law if a corporation's board of directors determines that the corporation will be able to pay its debts in the ordinary course of business after acquiring the shares and if, among other things, the share acquisition does not reduce the remaining net assets of the corporation below the corporation's total liabilities plus the amount that would be needed, if the corporation were to be dissolved at the time of the share acquisition, to satisfy the preferential rights upon dissolution of shareholders whose preferential rights are superior.
-Under Delaware law, a corporation may purchase or redeem shares of any class except when its capital is impaired or such purchase would cause impairment of capital, except that a corporation may purchase will be retired upon the acquisition and the capital of the corporation will be thereby reduced.
+Under Delaware law, a corporation may purchase or redeem shares of any class except when its capital is impaired or such purchase would cause impairment of capital, except that a corporation may purchase or redeem out of capital any of its preferred shares if such shares will be retired upon the acquisition and the capital of the corporation will be thereby reduced.